cyberphor/knowledge-base/azure/infrastructure/logical/resource-templates/README.md

 A resource template is a file used to define one or more resources to deploy.
 ARM supports two types of resource templates: *ARM templates* and *Bicep templates*.

 ## ARM Templates
-ARM templates are written in JSON and provide the following benefits.
+ARM templates are written in JSON and used to define [Infrastructure-as-Code](/automation/infrastructure-as-code/README.md).

+* They allow you to automate tasks and improve the speed of deployment
+* They allow you to define your Infrastructure-as-Code and improve consistency
+* They create resources in the correct order

 * They use a declarative syntax
-* They provide consistency
-* They creates resources in the correct order
 * They are modular (i.e., can be separated into different files)
 * They are extendable (i.e., you can add PowerShell scripts to your templates)